GZTimeWalker/GGOS/README.md

 use `make run` to start the OS, or run as no-graphic mode with `make run RUN_MODE=nographic`

+or you can use `python ggos.py run` to start the OS on windows / linux / macos with qemu and rust toolchain installed.

 The development work is based on QEMU v7.0.0.

 You can put your files to `esp` directory to read them in the OS.